Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Broken

+Broken notches cannot be filled when gaining Insight.
 If you cross out an Insight notch that is already Hardened, it temporarily counts as Broken instead.
+When you gain a Broken notch, describe how your character is affected and how they cope with their trauma.

 ### Hardened